XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/1-setting-up.md

     // Register the flow (see the next section for more details)
     ```

-    !!! tip "Using Environment Files"
+    !!! tip "Using Environment Files" (RECOMMENDED)
         For better security and maintainability, use a .env file to manage your configuration:
         You can use a package like [DotNetEnv](https://github.com/tonerdo/dotnet-env) to load the environment variables from the `.env` file without hardcoding them in your code.